flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 {.close-float}

-In a nutshell, two **bus matrix** blocks re-wire the connection between the local bus and the System Bus.
-Whenever there's a component that wants to access an 'alien' bus, the bus matrices configure the communication so that one unit becomes master of the two buses and no other overlaps, this persists until the designated unit finishes transferring memory.
+In a nutshell, two **bus matrix** blocks rewire the connection between the local bus and the System Bus.
+Whenever there's a component that wants to access an 'alien' bus, the bus matrices configure the communication so that one unit becomes master of the two buses and no other overlaps; this persists until the designated unit finishes transferring memory.

 This behaviour reminds me of the commonly known technique called **bus mastering**, where the leading component is the 'bus master' and has complete control of the bus, and the rest are 'slaves' waiting for commands.
-However, I'm not sure which protocol/standard Sony's engineers were trying to replicate.
+However, I'm not sure which protocol or standard Sony's engineers were trying to replicate.
 Based on my understanding, I think it may be somewhat similar to I²C, a protocol used for serial communications (particularly useful with embedded systems) that also performs bus mastering.

 ### Organising the content

 Now that we've seen what components we've got and how they interact with each other, let's find out what information related to graphics we can place in memory.

-There are three memory locations from which the GE will end up pulling from or filling:
+There are three memory locations from which the GE will end up pulling or filling:

 - **2 MB eDRAM**: the aforementioned eDRAM.
 It's used to store the frame-buffer, [z-buffer](nintendo-64#modern-visible-surface-determination) and texture buffer.
 Its contents are directly written by the GE.
 This memory space is also called 'local memory'.
   - The CPU can access this memory if needed, although its speed is not ideal.
 - **32 MB DDR SDRAM**: this is the working area of the CPU for building display lists, vertex data, texture data and CLUTs (Colour lookup tables).
-In the context of graphics, this bloc is called 'host memory'.
+In the context of graphics, this block is called 'host memory'.
 - **16 KB SRAM**: the scratchpad memory is also accessible by both CPU and GE.

 ### Functionality